Disclosure policy

 The ongoing disclosure obligation applies to inside information and other information disclosed in accordance with the rules of the stock exchange.

-2.3.1 Disclosure of inside information
+2.4 Disclosure of inside information

 Netum publishes insider information in accordance with Article 17 of the Market Abuse Regulation and in accordance with the rules of the Nasdaq First North Growth Market Finland.

-Netum publishes the insider information that it estimates is likely to have a significant effect on the company’s share price as a company release.
+Netum publishes the insider information that it estimates is likely to have a significant effect on the company’s share price as a company announcement.
 Netum strives to ensure that all market participants have simultaneous access to relevant insider information.
 The information is made public as soon as possible.

 Examples of inside information to be disclosed are: